 Once the holes are drilled put the rod through the bowl Add a washer and nut.
 Do this on the outside of the bowl and the inside of the bowl as shown below.

-I knew I wanted a shepherds hook that screwed to my deck.
+A shepherds hook that screwed to my deck was what I wanted.
 I found one at Joann Fabrics for half price!

 I then hung my bird feeder, added seeds and planted some pretty flowers and this is the finished product.